rapidfort/community-images/community_images/mariadb/ironbank/README.md

 ## What is MariaDB IronBank?

-> mariadb is the world's most popular open source database.
-With its proven performance, reliability and ease-of-use, mariadb has become the leading database choice for web-based applications, covering the entire range from personal projects and websites, via e-commerce and information services, all the way to high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.
+> MariaDB Server is one of the most popular database servers in the world.
+It’s made by the original developers of MySQL and guaranteed to stay open source.
+Notable users include Wikipedia, DBS Bank, and ServiceNow.

 [Overview of MariaDB IronBank](https://www.mariadb.com/)